bouquet1/python-p3-CLI-project/README.md

 My repository includes a built-in seeding file for populating the database with test data.
 This functionality facilitates comprehensive testing of the application's features.

+### Information

+While this application functions, it falls short of typical expectations for a retail Sales Tracker.
+I purposefully created this project to showcase my ability to craft Python classes and skillfully map them to a database using SQLAlchemy.
+Moreover, I adeptly oversaw database migrations with Alembic to establish connections between these classes.
+I'm fully aware of the need for enhancements, and in the 'Improvements' section below, I provide my self-reflection on how I plan to elevate the project.

 ### Installation

 In your teminal fork and copy the SSH, navigate to the folder you wish to clone the repo into and use this syntax to clone it to uour local environment.